agentic-simulation/hackernews-simulation/README.md

 Install requisite dependencies utilizing Poetry package management: `poetry install`

 ## How to run
+Set OpenAI api key first:

+`export OPENAI_API_KEY=<your-openai-api-key>`

+Then run:

+`sh run.sh`

-Execute `sh run.sh` from the root directory and access the visualization interface at `http://localhost:8501/`
+from the root directory and access the visualization interface at `http://localhost:8501/`

 ## References